jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 If the permissions for your admin account break, you can restore them using simple SQL queries.

 :::caution
-Manual changes to the database can destroy your Instance beyond repair. to prevent this create a copy of your database before executing:
+Manual changes to the database can destroy your instance beyond repair. to prevent this create a copy of your database before executing:
 `cp /PATH/TO/JELLYFIN/DB/jellyfin.db  /PATH/TO/JELLYFIN/DB/jellyfin.db.bck`
 :::